Cognition and brain tumours - Standard format (pdf)

 Find out more about cognition and brain tumours in the full fact sheet.

-The physical presence of a tumour in the brain can cause problems with some mental (cognitive) functions that it controls.
+The physical presence of a tumour in the brain can cause problems with some mental (cognitive) functions.
 These include thinking, understanding, learning, attention/concentration, problem solving, planning and making decisions.
-This is known as cognitive impairment.
+Learn more about brain tumours and cognitive impairment.

 It is important to remember that not everyone with a brain tumour will have cognitive effects and that, if you do experience cognitive effects, brain tumours tend to affect some, but not all, abilities.

-The following is a list of the most common cognitive effects of brain tumours.
+The most common cognitive effects of brain tumours include:

 'Executive functions' are processes of the brain involved in planning, organising, problem-solving, decision-making and reasoning.